rutgerklamer/rytra_gpu/README.md

 Rytra
 ====

-Rytra is work in progress raytracing utility for rendering real tim images.
+Rytra is a work in progress raytracing utility for rendering real time images.

 It's progress is in the most early stage you can think off and comes without any optimizations. (for now)